samuel-lucas6/Kryptor/README.md

 ## Donate

-You can support the developer of Kryptor by donating through Paypal, GitHub, Bitcoin, or Monero.
+You can support the developer of Kryptor by donating through Paypal, GitHub, Bitcoin, or Monero. **Every donation helps no matter how big or small**.

-Donations will go towards buying a code signing certificate (£65/yr) to remove the 'Unknown Publisher' message on Windows.
-Any excess donations will help pay for website hosting (£50/yr) and the website domain (£8/yr).
+Donate today to help me afford a code signing certificate (£65/yr), website hosting (£50/yr), and the website domain (£8/yr).
+Thank you for the support!

 Find out how to donate [here](https://kryptor.co.uk/Donate.html).